 The essential advantage of the applications based on blockchain technology lies in their security and reliability.

-First, new blocks, that is, users’ online information, are linearly stored in a chronological order, which means they are usually added to the “end” of blockchain.
+First, new blocks, that is, users’ online information, are linearly stored in chronological order, which means they are usually added to the “end” of blockchain.
 Take the blockchain of Bitcoin, it’s clear to see each block features a position that is called “height” that has reached 646,132.2 by August 2020.

 With a block added to the end of the blockchain, it’s difficult to return and modify the content in the block.
 That’s because each block contains its own hash, together with the hash in the previous block.
 Hash is established by mathematical functions transforming mathematical information into character strings composed of numbers and letters.
 Once the information is edited in any way, the hash will be changed as well.

 That’s why blockchain plays a useful role to keep security.
 If a hacker “seduces” you to pay twice for your online shopping by re-editing your transactions on the shopping website, you’ll be led to pay more than you should.
 Once your transaction amount is edited, however, the block’s hash will be changed as well.
-Nevertheless, the hash of the next block on the chain will stay unchanged so that hackers need to re-edit its content to hide their trace.
+Nevertheless, the hash of the next block on the chain will stay unchanged so hackers need to re-edit its content to hide their trace.
 As such, all the content of all blocks must be reedited.
 That’s too difficult for hackers.

 Even if hackers just hide the content of blocks before and after a certain block.
 Huge and incredible computational ability is greatly called for recalculating all hashes.
 In other words, as long as a block is added to the chain, editing will become quite difficult and it’s impossible to delete it.

-Then, another reason for the high security of blockchain-based applications lies in the proof of work system in which computers must “testify” they have completed their work by resolving the complicated mathematical issues.
+Then, another reason for the high security of blockchain-based applications lies in the proof of work system in which computers must “testify” they have completed their work by resolving complicated mathematical issues.
 If a computer helps to resolve a partial issue, they’ll be qualified to add a block to the chain.
 However, it’s not so easy to add a block to the chain, which is also called mining in the field of cryptocurrency.

 Why Is It Secure If Everyone Has Access to a Blockchain-based App?